nlandon2/zelp-mvp/README.md

 For now, there is only the random restaurant feature, and it shows only the most basic directions from your current location to the restaurant.

-First, I want to make it more seamless by automatically creating a restaurant marker when pressing the random button, rather than only being able to do it with the Add button.

-Second, I want to create more detailed instructions, such as traffic, text describing what route to take, options such as driving and walking, alternative routes, and showing steps.

-Third, I want it to give more information about the place, and have a feature that lists all of the restaurants that fit the filters.
+I want to make it more seamless by automatically creating a restaurant marker when pressing the random button, rather than only being able to do it with the Add button.
+Next, the app will be able to create more detailed instructions, such as traffic, text describing what route to take, options such as driving and walking, alternative routes, and showing steps.
+I want it to give more information about the place, and have a feature that lists all of the restaurants that fit the filters.